central-network/BigVec/README.md

 ## 🔮 The Magic Revealed 🔮

-You might be wondering, "How does this sorcery work?"
+You may be wondering, "How does this sorcery work?"
 The secret lies in a beautiful, elegant hack.

 `BigVec` masterfully leverages JavaScript's `BigInt` to cradle its 128-bit soul.
-When a `BigVec` is born, we're actually creating a `BigInt` object and then bestowing upon it the prototype of `BigVec.prototype`.
+When a `BigVec` is born, we are actually creating a `BigInt` object and then bestowing upon it the prototype of `BigVec.prototype`.
 This act of creation gives us the power to imbue the `BigInt` with our own methods, effectively forging a new primitive type.

 The true magic, the sleight of hand, is revealed when you invoke `toString(16)` on a `BigVec`.
 Because our `BigVec` is a `BigInt` in disguise, we can summon `BigInt.prototype.toString.call(this, 16)` to conjure a 32-character hex string, a perfect representation of the 128-bit value.
 This is the key that unlocks the gates to UUIDs, hashes, and a universe of 128-bit data formats.